piyushk1304/DataVivid-ML/README.md

 ## Contributing 🤝
 Love data and vibrant visuals?
 Fork this repo, report issues, or submit pull requests to enhance *DataVivid ML App*.
 Let’s make data exploration dazzling together!

-Built with 💖 by piyushk1304 using Streamlit and Scikit-learn.
-Dive in and make your data pop! 🎉